 - The FSS chemical contaminants programme is defined in October/November each year and communicated to HMMH and Fera by early December.
-The programme defines which area must be monitored and for which contaminants. - Samples collected for chemical contaminant analysis must be collected in January March as this is prior to shellfish spawning. - Other ad-hoc collections may be required and arrangements for these will be communicated to HMMH in advance of any sampling being required. - You should schedule your sample collection so that samples arrive at the Fera York laboratory between 9am Tuesday and 3pm Thursday. - The volume of shellfish required for chemical contaminants analyses will be defined by the number and nature of tests requested by FSS (see Section 7). - We may request additional samples if the sample you submitted was found to be unsuitable/insufficient for analysis on receipt at the laboratory.
-When required, we will notify HMMH co-ordinators.
+The programme defines which area must be monitored and for which contaminants.
+Sampling plans for chemical contaminants monitoring are uploaded onto SMC by early December. - Samples collected for chemical contaminant analysis must be collected in January March as this is prior to shellfish spawning. - Other ad-hoc collections may be required and arrangements for these will be communicated to HMMH in advance of any sampling being required. - You should schedule your sample collection so that samples arrive at the Fera York laboratory between 9am Tuesday and 3pm Thursday. - The volume of shellfish required for chemical contaminants analyses will be defined by the number and nature of tests requested by FSS (see Section 7). - We may request additional samples if the sample you submitted was found to be unsuitable/insufficient for analysis on receipt at the laboratory.
+When required, we will notify HMMH co-ordinators and update the sampling plan on SMC.